David-Maisonave/Axter-Stash/plugins/RenameFile/README.md

 ### Options
 - Main options are accessible in the GUI via Settings->Plugins->Plugins->[RenameFile].
-- Advanced options are avialable in the **renamefile_settings.py** file.
+- Advanced options are available in the **renamefile_settings.py** file.
 After making changes, go to http://localhost:9999/settings?tab=plugins, and click [Reload Plugins].

 ## Bugs and Feature Request
 Please use the following link to report RenameFile bugs: